NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 ##

 ## 6. **Add HTML Boilerplate**
-Now that you have your files set up, start by adding the basic HTML5 boilerplate and the basic structure for our web page.
+Now that you have your files set up, start by adding the basic HTML5 boilerplate and the basic structure for our web page including the background image.

   - [ ] Ask AI to generate an HTML boilerplate for a webpage that includes a `header` with an `h1` tag, a `main` content area that includes a `p` tag, and a `footer`.
 The page should be titled 'FlexGrid's Pet Emporium' and linked to a CSS file.
 Please include a witty description for a pet store in the main content area, using a `p` tag with the class store-description.

+  - [ ] Now add the image named 'Background.jpg' as a background to the project.
+The background should cover the entire page, be centered, and have a no-repeat, fixed image property.

-  - [ ] Copy the HTML boilerplate code provided by the AI and paste it into your `index.html` file.
+  - [ ] Copy all of the HTML boilerplate code provided by AI and paste it into your `index.html` file.

 **Explanation:**
-- In this step, we set up the basic structure of our webpage by asking AI to generate an HTML5 boilerplate, including a header and main content area, which we then copied and pasted into the index.html file.
+In this step, we set up the basic structure of our webpage by asking AI to generate an HTML5 boilerplate, including a header and main content area, which we then copied and pasted into the index.html file.

 ## 7. **Add Navigation Bar Code**
 In this step, you'll ask AI for help to add a navigation bar to your webpage that includes options for "Login," "Our Locations," and "Contact Us."